jazmichaelking/documentation/content/en/_index.md

 ## What is ActivityPub? {#fediverse}

-Mastodon uses a standardized, open protocol to implement federation.
-It is called **ActivityPub**.
-Any software that likewise implements federation via ActivityPub can seamlessly communicate with Mastodon, just like Mastodon websites communicate with one another.
+Mastodon uses **ActivityPub** -a standard, open protocol - to implement federation.
+Any software that implements federation using ActivityPub can seamlessly communicate with Mastodon, just like Mastodon websites can communicate with each other.

-The **fediverse** \(“federated universe”\) is the name for all websites that can communicate with each other over ActivityPub and the World Wide Web.
-That includes all Mastodon servers, but also other implementations:
+The **fediverse** \(“federated universe”\) is the name for all websites that can communicate with each other using ActivityPub and the World Wide Web.
+That includes all Mastodon servers, and other websites like:

 * Pleroma, a modular microblogging engine,
 * Pixelfed, federated image sharing platform, which lets you share and consume media posts,